AkshatBhatia/UserStats/README.md

 localhost:8000/twitterstats/tweets

 You should see some stats about your latest tweets.
 Try typing elonmusk in the search box and see the changes.

+Serving content via nginx.
+For this project we have decided to use nginx as our web server.
+Following are the steps to enable nginx on your development box.

+* Make sure pip list show that uWSGI is installed as a dependency.
+It is part of requirements.txt and should have been installed already.
+If not install it.
+* Make sure homebrew is installed.
+* In your twitter app, change your callback url to http://127.0.0.1/twitterstats/auth.
+* brew install nginx.
+  Note: This installs nginx under /usr/local/Cellar/nginx directory.
+* Change all the paths in userstats_nginx.conf to point to your project directory.
+* Run command python manage.py collectstatic.
+This should create a static folder in your root project directory.
+* If a site_enabled directory does not exist under nginx, create one.
+The location should be similar to /usr/local/Cellar/nginx/1.8.0/sites_enabled.
+* sudo ln -s ~/path/to/your/userstats/userstats_nginx.conf /usr/local/Cellar/nginx/1.8.0/sites_enabled/
+* Edit nginx.conf located at /usr/local/etc/nginx/nginx.conf:
+    Remove the entire server configuraton under http.
+Instead add "include /usr/local/Cellar/nginx/1.8.0/sites_enabled/*;"
+* from userstats virtual env start uwsgi using command: uwsgi --socket userstats.sock --module userstats.wsgi --chmod-socket=666
+* sudo nginx

+to test: goto usr localhost/twitterstats

+If nginx does not work, you can try to debug the issue by looking at logs located at:
+/usr/local/Cellar/nginx/1.8.0/logs/error.log